oar-team/oar/Misc/kameleon/Documentation.rst

 Macrostep definitions, however, have to be stored in the dir structure under the "steps" dir.
 In the recipe file, under global->distrib, one defines distribution name.
 Kameleon uses that info to look for macrostep definition files under "<kameleon_root>/steps/$distrib/".
-If the file can't be found there, kameleon looks into "common" dir (one such example is /steps/common/clean.yaml).
+If the file can't be found there, kameleon looks into "default" dir (one such example is /steps/default/clean.yaml).

 Provided recipes